Have you ever heard the terms “closure” or “unfinished business”?

 Gestalt therapy is a process psychotherapy with the goal of improving one’s contact in community and with the environment in general.
 A process psychotherapy is one that focuses on process over discrete events.
 This means that gestalt therapists are more interested in the process as a whole, rather than individual events or experiences.

 And finally: Awareness of differences and similarities [is] encouraged while interruptions to contact are explored in the present therapeutic relationship.
-Gestalt therapy, as we will see, draws upon dialectical thinking and polarization to help the client achieve balance, equilibrium, contact, and health.
+Gestalt therapy draws upon dialectical thinking and polarization to help the client achieve balance, equilibrium, contact, and health.
 We will explore these concepts in greater depth later in this post.

 Gestalt therapy borrows heavily from psychoanalysis, gestalt psychology, existential philosophy, zen Buddhism, Taoism, and more (Bowman, 2005).
-It is an amalgamation of different theoretical ideas, packaged for delivery to patients using the traditional psychoanalytic therapy situation, and from more fringe elements of psychology, such as psychodrama and role-playing.
+It is an amalgamation of different theoretical ideas, packaged for delivery to patients using the traditional psychoanalytic therapy situation, and also includes elements from more fringe elements of psychology, such as psychodrama and role-playing.

 A Brief History: The 3 Founders of Gestalt Therapy

 Gestalt therapy originated in Germany in the 1930s.
 Fritz and Laura Perls were psychoanalysts in Frankfurt and Berlin.
-The Perls’ ideas differed from Freud so radically that they broke off and formed their own discipline.
+The Perlses’ ideas differed from Freud’s so radically that they broke off and formed their own discipline.

 Fritz Perls was a charismatic leader and exciting presenter who spread the teachings of Gestalt therapy widely across America in the 1950s through live demonstrations.
 He continued to appear on television and in magazines until he died in 1970 (Bowman, 2005).
 There are still many Gestalt Institutes in operation across the world today, including the original one in New York.